gcross/LogicGrowsOnTrees/TUTORIAL.md

 succeeds if `x < y` and fails otherwise; failure results in backtracking to try another choice of `x` and/or `y`.

-`pairs` can return a value that is an instance of an arbitrary type --- that is, one the caller can choose --- that is an instance of `MonadPlus`.
+`pairs` returns a value that can be an instance of an arbitrary type --- i.e., one the caller can choose --- so long as it is an instance of `MonadPlus`.
 For example, if let you let `m` be `Maybe` then `pairs` will return either nothing if no choices of `x` and `y` satisfy the guard and otherwise it will return a `Just` value with the first found solution.
 If you let `m` be the List type then the function will return the list of all solutions.

-This function illustrates the basic functionality but it is not a good example of how you would actually generate such pairs because a better implementation is given by:
+This function illustrates the basic functionality but it is not a good example of how you would actually generate such pairs; a better implementation is given
+by:

 ```haskell
 pairs max_x max_y = do